PHOTO CREDIT: National Institute of Allergy and infectious Diseases

 By Journalism 280 students

-The Student Health Services and the Division of Student Development will take an active role to raise awareness on HIV and AIDS on Nov.
-30 by hosting an event about World AIDS day.
-The event will take place at the Atrium of York College.
+The Student Health Services and the Division of Student Development hosted the annual World AIDS Day event on Nov.
+30 at the atrium of York College.

 According to The Centers for Disease Control, there are currently 36.7 million people with HIV around the world.

-Biology major Brianna Fullington, shared her beliefs on the deadly disease’s impact, “This generation everybody is having sex pretty much,” Fullington stated, “It is very important to get checked because more people do it unprotected.”
+“This generation, everybody is having sex pretty much,” Fullington said, “It is very important to get checked because more people do it unprotected.”

 Jerry Chung, 19, majoring in Nursing, knows first-hand what it’s like for people who suffer from AIDS.

 “A lot of my friends are going through the AIDS process, being there for them means a lot.
 I feel their pain,” said Chung.
 “There’s nothing wrong with getting more help, and I want them to be healthy.”

 Chung said he invited several friends who were diagnosed with AIDS to the event.